 Men tend to not be as proactive as women when it comes to staying well.
 In fact, men die younger than women for a whole range of reasons.
 We are passionate about changing this.
 Being proactive, staying well, understanding your health and managing good prevention habits can make a huge difference in the long-term health of men.

 Prostate health is important for men.
 An enlarged prostate is common as is prostate cancer.
 Having regular checks, especially when you are over 50 is essential.
-Take The Big Health Check to screen for prostate cancer and other health risks or book an appointment with one of our family doctors.
+Book an appointment to screen for prostate cancer and other health risks.

 Increased hours of work and pressure experienced as a result of work are on the rise.
 Taking a proactive approach and understanding the physical impact that mental stress can have on you is important to your overall health.
 It's about making good choices, creating a better work-life balance for yourself and recognising your true importance in the scheme of things.